AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

     - it  **may** be possible for scenario 2, depending on the size of the training data and however many `epochs' (iterations) of training were used.
     - is **highly unlikely** to be feasible for scenario 3 (training a foundation model from scratch).

 <div style="background:lightpink;color:black">
 <p><b>Note that</b> a recent <a href="https://grants.nih.gov/grants/guide/notice-files/NOT-OD-25-081.html">US NIH Directive</a>] states that  Generative AI trained of fine-tuned on confidential data should be treated as data derivatives and not released.   </p>
-<p>Therefore In scenarios 2 and 3 we would currently only recommend mitigation  via ‘model query controls’ (i.e. not releasing)</p>
+<p>Therefore in scenarios 2 and 3 we would currently only recommend mitigation  via ‘model query controls’ (i.e. not releasing)</p>
 </div>

 ## 4.3 Category C: Predictions for each input made independently <a name="indepedent"></a>